webmaster-cepr/financial-sector-compensation-1970-2014/README.md

   * othersectors.R
     * takes data from cleandata.R and excludes financial sector.
 Results in dataframe with compensation from all other sectors as share of gdp, used in animate.R.

+## REQUIREMENTS

+R version 3.2.4
+The following packages:

+For data cleaning
+* dplyr
+* data.table

+For visualization
+* ggplot2
+* cowplot

+For animation
+* animation

 ## AUTHOR

 Matt Sedlar, Web Developer and Digital Content Strategist, Center for Economic and Policy Research, 2016.
 Direct questions to sedlar@cepr.net.